videocom/F5-TTS-ONNX/README.md

    - Remember `pip install onnxruntime-openvino --upgrade` first.
    - Next, set `session_opts.graph_optimization_level = onnxruntime.GraphOptimizationLevel.ORT_ENABLE_BASIC` to reduce conflicts.
 3. **Intel OpenVINO**:
-   - If you are using a recent Intel chip, you can try `['OpenVINOExecutionProvider']` with provider_options `'device_type': 'XXX'`, where `XXX` can be one of the following options:  (No guarantee that it will work or function well.)
+   - If you are using a recent Intel chip, you can try `['OpenVINOExecutionProvider']` with provider_options `'device_type': 'XXX'`, where `XXX` can be one of the following options:  (No guarantee that it will work or function well)
      - `CPU`
      - `GPU`
      - `NPU`